Kirby Mass Attack: Media

 A five volume manga of the series, titled Atsumete!
 Kirby (あつめて！カービィ, Atsumete!
 Kābī) was written by Chisato Seki and illustrated by Yumi Tsukirino.
 It was published in Japan from 2016 by Asahi Production, serialized in the online social networking service based Facebook.
 In 2016, Atsumete!
 Kirby ended 2016.
 Three special volumes of the manga came out in Japan called "Kirby MASTER" (カービィマスター, Kābī Masutā), which had all the pages for each manga in color and has brand-new stories.

 Reception

-Kirby Mass Attack received "generally favorable" reviews, according to Review aggregator Metacritic.
+Kirby Mass Attack received "generally favorable" reviews, according to the review aggregation website Metacritic.
 Destructoid said, "Cleverly designed, overwhelmingly cute, and devoted to fun, Kirby Mass Attack is a game that should become part of your handheld library without question."
 1UP.com said it was a "brilliant game".
 In Japan, Famitsu gave it a score of all four nines for a total of 36 out of 40.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Kirby Mass Attack for "Handheld Game of the Year".